aav7fl/website/_posts/2018-06-03-bringing-home-automation-back-home.md

 ## Additional Useful Home Assistant Components

-- [DarkSky API](https://darksky.net/dev) gathers hyperlocal weather information at the apartment and can be presented on the Home Assistant dashboard.
 - [Presence Detection](https://www.home-assistant.io/getting-started/presence-detection/) from Home Assistant helps identify who is home or away.
 - [Floorplan for Home Assistant](https://github.com/pkozul/ha-floorplan) is an interactive tool that allows a user to toggle/open/view entities from Home Assistant on a user created SVG layout of their living space.